SpenceKonde/ATTinyCore/avr/extras/Ref_Migration.md

 * The ATtiny841 has a Timer2 - this is a 16-bit timer, identical to Timer1 on most AVRs.
 Libraries meant to work with Timer2 (an 8-bit async timer) on the ATmega devices will not work here.
 Other ATtiny parts supported do not have a Timer2 at all.
 Timer2 is used for Tone on the 841/441 to leave Timer1 open for other uses.
 * The Timer1 on the ATtiny85 and ATtiny861 are special high-speed timers.
 Libraries meant to work with Timer1 on other AVRs will not work on these parts.
 * When using direct port manipulation on the ATtiny828/841/441/1634, pullups are controlled by the PUEx register (see datasheet for details)

+### To ATTinyCore from a modern AVR
+Don't do this.
+You should be migrating your classic AVR code to modern AVRs not the other way around.

+### To a modern AVR from a classic one
+This will be covered in a future Ref_Migration document that will be added to megaTinyCore and DxCore.